 The best place to park in Niagara Falls are the fixed rate parking lots.

-These are dozens of lots in Niagara Falls and aren’t hard to find once you arrive.
+These are dozens of parking lots.
+They aren’t hard to find once you arrive.

 Start looking for parking close to Clifton Hill and avoid using any of the hotel lots.